PBA Home >

 survey responses that have been collected on a standard scannable form.

-- Bulk Emails, such as Buff Bulletins, E-memos, etc.: The campus has
+Bulk Emails, such as Buff Bulletins, E-memos, etc.:

 requesting various types of bulk emailing services.

-for sending materials via the U.S. Postal Service or Campus Mail at:
+mailing lists for sending materials via the U.S. Postal Service or

 - Email for Life

-of 2008 and thereafter, all graduating CU students were automatically signed up
+of 2008, all graduating CU-Boulder students were automatically signed up

 for this service.
-Previous to this date, graduating students had to specifically
+Previous to that date, graduating students had to specifically

 request to be enrolled in Email for Life.
 Those who had not elected to